-XII.
+XIII.
 Investigation and Resolution Processes When the Respondent is a Student

 This Section describes Vanderbilt's investigation and resolution processes for cases in which the Respondent is a student and in which the conduct alleged does not fall within the scope of the Vanderbilt Formal Grievance Protocol.
+Determinations in these cases will be made using the preponderance of the evidence standard.